akuity/kargo-advanced/README.md

 # Kargo Advanced Example

 This is a GitOps repository of an Kargo example that showcases advanced Kargo techniques and features.
+This example will create multiple Argo CD Applications and Kargo Stages with a pipeline to progress both git and images changes through multiple Stages.

-### Features
+## Features
 * A Warehouse which monitors both a container repository for new images and manifest changes in git
-* Eight Stage deploy pipeline
+* Stage deploy pipeline with A/B testing
 * Git + Image tag promotion
-* Verification using Analysis
+* Verification with analysis of an HTTP REST endpoint
-* Argo CD application syncing
+* Argo CD Application Syncing
-* Control flow stage
+* Control Flow Stage to coordinate promotion to multiple Stages
 * Rendered Branches

+## Requirements

+* Kargo v0.5 (for older Kargo versions, switch to the release-X.Y branch)
+* Argo CD instance
+* GitHub git and container repository

 ## Instructions

 1. Fork this repo, then clone it locally (from your fork).
-2. Run the `personalize.sh` to customize the manifests to use your GitHub username.
+2. Run the `personalize.sh` to customize the manifests to use your GitHub username and Argo CD destination.
 ```
-./personalize.sh <yourgithubusername>
+./personalize.sh
 ```
 3. `git commit` the personalized changes
 ```